CSARS: Chester Studies of Addiction, Recovery and Spirituality Group

 Mutual Aid Facilitation

-In recent years Government policy on substance misuse in the UK has focused increasingly on recovery and has emphasised the need for service providers to ensure that they and their clients engage with mutual aid groups.
-Twelve Step Facilitation (TSF) has been shown to impact positively on the probability of long-term recovery (Humphreys and Moos, 2001: Humphreys et al, 2004: Laudet, 2010: Kelly & White, 2012, Kelly, 2017) and the intervention is used widely in the US in various forms.
+In recent years Government policy on substance misuse in the UK has focused increasingly on recovery and has emphasised the need for service providers to ensure that they and their clients engage with Mutual Aid groups.
+Mutual Aid is typically available in communities through by Twelve-Step Fellowships or SMART Recovery.
+Twelve-Step Facilitation (TSF) has been shown to impact positively on the probability of long-term recovery (Humphreys and Moos, 2001: Humphreys et al, 2004: Laudet, 2010: Kelly & White, 2012, Kelly, 2017) and the intervention is used widely in the US in various forms.

 CSARS Group is committed to applying its research findings and experience to provide Mutual Aid Facilitation recovery projects for the benefit of individuals, families and communities in the UK.
-To date, recovery projects have been delivered in 13 communities and these projects have been supported by Substance Misuse Services in North Wales and Shropshire, in partnership with local agencies and with the cooperation of Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery.
+To date, fourteen community recovery projects have been delivered in and these projects have been supported by Welsh Government (North Wales Area Planning Board) and Shropshire Council and North Wales Recovery Community (Penrhyn House) in partnership with local agencies and with the cooperation of Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery.

 The projects provide a framework, support and knowledge to volunteer participants wanting to try to achieve abstinence-based recovery through 13 weekly group sessions by providing: